syazwanz/keras-regression-model/concrete-strength-keras-part2.md

-In this part 2 notebook, we will increase all the network properties to achieve a higher model aacuracy.
-Later, the model will be saved, load and predict new concrete strength with new user defined parameters.
+In part 2, the network properties will again be increased to achieve a higher model accuracy.
+Later, the model will be saved, load and predict new concrete strength with new user-defined parameters.

+_Credit: IBM Cognitive Class_

-<h2><center> Building a Concrete Compressive Strength Model using Deep Learning Keras Library </center></h2>
+<h2><center> Building a Concrete Compressive Strength Model using Keras Framework </center></h2>

 <img src = "tf-keras.png" width = 500>